Avishkar-1505/OS-practice-and-projects/Practice/ch3/README.md

     −1 if unable to allocate a pid (all pids are in use)
     - void release pid(int pid) —> Releases a pid

+4. **Collatz conjecture**

+    The Collatz conjecture concerns what happens when we take any positive integer n and apply the following algorithm:

+    ```
+    n = n∕2, if n is even
+    n = 3 × n + 1, if n is odd
+    ```
+    The conjecture states that when this algorithm is continually applied, all positive integers will eventually reach 1.
+For example, if n = 35
+    ```
+    n = 35 the sequence is
+    35, 106, 53, 160, 80, 40, 20, 10, 5, 16, 8, 4, 2, 1
+    ```
+    Write a C program using the fork() system call that generates this sequence in the child process.
+The starting number will be provided from the command line.
+Because the parent and child processes have their own copies of the data, it will be necessary for the child to output the sequence.
+Have the parent invoke the wait() call to wait for the child process to complete before exiting the program.
+Perform necessary error checking to ensure that a positive integer is passed on the command line.

+5. **Collatz conjecture using shared memory**

+    In the previous problem, the child process must output the sequence of numbers generated from the algorithm specified by the Collatz conjecture because the parent and child have their own copies of the data.
+Another approach to designing this program is to establish a shared-memory object between the parent and child processes.
+This technique allows the child to write the contents of the sequence to the shared-memory object.
+The parent can then output the sequence when the child completes.
+Because the memory is shared, any changes the child makes will be reflected in the parent process as well.
+    This program will be structured using POSIX shared memory.
+The parent process will progress through the following steps:
+    - Establish the shared-memory object (shm open(), ftruncate(), and mmap()).

+    - Create the child process and wait for it to terminate.

+    - Output the contents of shared memory.

+    - Remove the shared-memory object.